Javonte Williams Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 - Allowing 140.3 rushing yards per game, the Chargers have the 29th-ranked run defense in the NFL.

-- This season the Chargers have conceded 21 rushing TDs.
-They are ranked 30th in the NFL in that category.
+- This year the Chargers have given up 21 rushing TDs.
+They are ranked 30th in the league in that category.

 Recent Performances

-- In last week's matchup with the Raiders, Williams racked up 12 yards on seven carries while scoring one touchdown on the ground.

-- During his last three games, Williams has rushed for 157 yards on 37 carries (52.3 ypg), with two rushing touchdowns.
+- Williams has 37 carries for 157 yards (52.3 yards per game) and two touchdowns over his last three outings.

-- He's also caught seven passes for 27 yards and one touchdown.
+- He's also grabbed seven passes for 27 yards (9.0 per game) and one touchdown.

 Williams' Denver Teammates